Battersea Arts Centre incident: Operation Middlezoy

 The Metropolitan Police launched an investigation, Operation Middlezoy, into the double murder.
 Charmer along with Detective Geoff Hymans were assigned to solve the murders.
 The police found a scene of chaos with the parking lot of the Battersea Arts Centre drenched in blood and full of abandoned weapons.
 Hymans told Sher and Marsden: "You try to stick your finger in their dike at the last minute and try to keep whatever is left of a dwindling crime scene".
 Charmer stated: "We knew we had a problem because of the audacity of it.
 It was obvious the Angels weren't concerned about witnesses.
 There was no attempt at disguise.
 It was in your face–stay out of this".
 Both Hymans and Charmer were hindered by their lack of intelligence about the British Hells Angels.
 The NCIS had only full time officer, Nick Clark, assigned to outlaw biker gangs.
 Clark gave Hymans and Charmer a briefing, but both officers complained that the NCIS did not have much information about the Hells Angels.

 Both Charmer and Hymans used the traditional British police method of "getting in the face" of suspects, making a number of unsolicited visits to the homes and businesses of the Hells Angels while confronting them on the streets.
 Hymans stated: "We decided that we'd just call them unannounced, walk in their shops, knock on their doors.
 They hated it".
 Both Charmer and Hymans also interviewed the wives and girlfriends of the Hells Angels out of the hope that one of the women might say something that would provide enough evidence to lay charges.
 Hymans visited the T-shirt shop of Guy "Tricky Tramp" Lawrence, the secretary of the Angels' London chapter.
 Hymans stated: "We would wander in there and have a cup of tea.
 'Cause he's just a bloke, at the end of the day.
 You just have a chat".
 Charmer visited Alan "Snob" Fisher, the president of the Hells Angels London chapter, at his motorcycle shop.
 Charmer recalled: "He'd [Fisher] engage you in a hour's conversation on the virtue of being an Angel.
 But they found our approach very odd because they're used to the police not bothering them.
 And they hated it, they just hated it".
-The intention behind the "getting in the face" tactic was to ratter the Hells Angels out of the hope that one or more might make a mistake that would provide the evidence for Charmer and Hymans to lay charges.
+The intention behind the "getting in the face" tactic was to rattle the Hells Angels out of the hope that one or more might make a mistake that would provide the evidence for Charmer and Hymans to lay charges.